Bill Elliott: Phoenix Racing

-In 2011, Elliott did not return to Wood Brothers Racing, but ran 4 races for Phoenix Racing in the No. 09 Chevy.
-Bill stepped out of the ride to assist his son Chase Elliott in the K&N Pro Series East.
+In 2011, Elliott did not return to Wood Brothers Racing, but ran four races for Phoenix Racing in the No. 09 Chevy.
+Elliott stepped out of the ride to assist his son Chase in the K&N Pro Series East.
 Landon Cassill would take over the car for the fifth race of the season, which was eventually renumbered to No. 51.

 Whitney Motorsports

-Elliott was entered as the driver of the No. 46 Red Line Oil-sponsored Chevrolet for Whitney Motorsports at Talladega but J. J. Yeley would finish the race.
+Elliott was entered as the driver of the No. 46 Red Line Oil Chevrolet for Whitney Motorsports at Talladega but J. J. Yeley would finish the race.

 NEMCO Motorsports

 For the 2012 season, Elliott joined Joe Nemechek at NEMCO Motorsports to drive the No. 97 Toyota in the 2012 Daytona 500, but failed to qualify for the race.
-Elliott successfully qualified for the Sprint Cup race at Talladega driving the 97, but finished in 37th.
+Elliott successfully qualified for the Sprint Cup race at Talladega driving the No. 97, but finished in 37th.

 Turner Motorsports

-Elliott made his third start of the 2012 season driving for Turner Motorsports in the July race at Daytona International Speedway, in the No. 50 Walmart-sponsored Chevrolet.
-Elliott qualified 5th, and ran in the top 10 throughout the first half of the race, but finished 37th after being involved in an accident.
+Elliott made his third start of the 2012 season driving for Turner Motorsports in the July race at Daytona International Speedway, in the No. 50 Walmart Chevrolet.
+Elliott qualified fifth, and ran in the top-ten throughout the first half of the race, but finished 37th after being involved in an accident.
 This was his 828th and final start in the NASCAR Sprint Cup Series.

 GMS Racing

 On August 4, 2018, GMS Racing announced that Elliott would return to NASCAR, driving the No. 23 Chevrolet Camaro at Road America in the Xfinity Series on August 25.
 It was Elliott's first Xfinity start since 2005 and first National Series start since 2012.
-He finished in 20th on the lead lap.
+He finished in twentieth on the lead lap.
 After the race, he quipped "I feel like I hit everything but the lottery, I mean it was a great day."

 Superstar Racing Experience

 In 2021, Elliott was a full-time driver at the inaugural season of the Superstar Racing Experience, Tony Stewart's new stock car racing series.
-His best result was third at the Nashville Fairgrounds Speedway, and he finished 9th in points.
+His best result was third at the Nashville Fairgrounds Speedway, and he finished ninth in points.
 Elliott entered two rounds of the 2022 season.